 The more established of the two origination platforms, having been founded in 2014 by Tyler Fair, who has previously build a bespoke origination solution for his employer (Serent Capital).
 Great industry classification features and ability to search companies based on past conference attendance.

 Expert-interview based platform that allows to access the transcripts of expert calls conducted by other investors.
 Althrough initially popularized by hedge fund customers, the company has been increasingly expanding in the private equity as well and has been investing in coverage of late stage VC-assets that are likely to list.

 Another public markets platform historically very strong in equity research, which has recently been expanding into private markets.
 The software has great search capabilities and UI that allows to cut across thousands of documents to find the right mention or sentiment on a target.
 AlphaSense has also recently started offering expert network-like transcripts that allow to research individual companies and markets.

 These platforms focus their attention in the realm of Investment Banking and M&A and offer primarily structured financial data for listed companies and securities (e.g., bonds, commodities, etc.).
 In PE, they are more applicable to the large cap side of the market, where valuation analysis is more relevant (e.g., take-over situations) and listed competitors are generally more common.
 These are industrial grade platforms (e.g., Factset employs 10k staff globally) with extensive data feeds, API connections and Excel plugins, however they do tend to suffer from an ageing user interface and tech stack given just how long they have been around.

-Founded in 1978 (!) in New York, the company has grown into a very diversified platform with $1.6bn of revenues (as of FY20) and a number of products catering to both buy side and sell side of the market.
-Very strong excel integration functionalities, which make it a standard choice for investment banking M&A departments (which then as a result gets frequently carried over into PE funds who hire from those banks)
+Founded in 1978 (!) in New York, the company has grown into a very diversified platform with $2bn+ of revenues and a number of products catering to both buy side and sell side of the market.
+Very strong excel integration functionalities, which make it a standard choice for investment banking M&A departments (which then as a result gets frequently carried over into PE funds who hire from banks)